The purpose of the committee and its current members

 Members of this committee face the task of formulating proposals on larger issues relating to minorities, while making the field of Classics more attractive, so that more minorities can be brought into the discipline.
 The committee regularly participates in activities designed to raise additional funds for the scholarship.

 In addition to these duties, the Committee on Scholarships for Minority Students is always looking towards the future.
-We have set a goal of eventually offering multiple summer scholarships.
-If resources grow significantly, a further goal would be to offer full-year scholarships to minority students studying the Classics.
+Thanks to the generosity of the Gladys Krieble Delmas Foundation during the SCS's recent Gateway Campaign for Classics, the Committee is now able to give two scholarships each year, but only one of these can be awarded at the full $4,000 level.
+We have set a goal of eventually offering two full summer scholarships, and if resources grow significantly, a further goal would be to offer full-year scholarships to minority students studying the Classics.
 But we need your help!
 Please consider supporting this important effort.
-Find out how to make a donation at the APA web site.
+Find out how to make a donation at the SCS web site.

 - Ricardo Apostol (2012-2015)